 Most HMOs cover physician and hospital care for both the mother and the newborn child, including prenatal care, delivery and post-natal care.
-Generally, you will need a referral for your first visit to a participating obstetrician.
+You will need a referral for your first visit to a participating obstetrician.
 However, you will not need a referral for the remaining visits during your pregnancy.
+No referral is needed for OB/GYN visits under the Kaiser plans.